Arachnid/EIPs/EIPS/eip-1.md

 Each EIP must have a champion - someone who writes the EIP using the style and format described below, shepherds the discussions in the appropriate forums, and attempts to build community consensus around the idea.

 Vetting an idea publicly before going as far as writing an EIP is meant to save the potential author time.
 Asking the Ethereum community first if an idea is original helps prevent too much time being spent on something that is guaranteed to be rejected based on prior discussions (searching the Internet does not always do the trick).
 It also helps to make sure the idea is applicable to the entire community and not just the author.
 Just because an idea sounds good to the author does not mean it will work for most people in most areas where Ethereum is used.
-Examples of appropriate public forums to gauge interest around your EIP include [the Ethereum subreddit], [the Issues section of this repository], and [one of the Ethereum Gitter chat rooms].
+Examples of appropriate public forums to gauge interest around your EIP include [the Fellowship of Ethereum Magicians], [the Ethereum subreddit], [the Issues section of this repository], and [one of the Ethereum Gitter chat rooms].
 In particular, [the Issues section of this repository] is an excellent place to discuss your proposal with the community and start creating more formalized language around your EIP.

 Anyone may submit a draft EIP as a pull request to the EIPs repository.
 Drafts should be placed in the 'drafts' directory and named in the format `eip-draft-*author*-*title*.md`, where *author* is the Github user or organisation name from which the pull request is sent, and *title* is a short hyphen-separated title for the EIP draft.